 Post-referendum research points to Britishness as the culprit.
 ‘Britishness’ is an illusion, part of the propaganda of state control.
-English who think Scotland part of England tend to describe themselves as British.
-And so do many Scots who feel power should always reside at Westminster.
-They see the UK as ‘their’ country.
+English see the UK as ‘their’ country.
 It is a comforting illusion to believe the bigger the land mass the greater the safety.

 Tackling the argument in four distinct ways.

-- CULTURAL: I meet lots of placemen in my work and also socially.
+- CULTURAL: I meet lots of placemen in my work.
 Discussing anything with them can be soul destroying.
-In his seminal essay, ‘Why Scots Should Rule Scotland,’ author-illustrator Alasdair Gray describes some residents as incomers, colonialists promoted to high office, put in charge of Scottish institutions, who have next to no knowledge of Scottish history or contemporary culture.
-They hold tight to their own cultural norms and promote them instead.
+In his seminal essay, ‘Why Scots Should Rule Scotland’, author-illustrator Alasdair Gray describes some residents as incomers, colonialists promoted to high office, put in charge of Scottish institutions, who have next to no knowledge of Scottish history or contemporary culture.
+They hold tight to their own cultural norms.
 The problem there is such people not only control the purse strings, but also promote those of a like mind.
 Add to them Scots happy to follow suit and report to Westminster or Whitehall, and you have effectively a nation controlled, unable to promote its own values and cultural outlook.

-- ECONOMIC: The economic reasons justifying Scotland’s reacquisition of sovereignty are legion, but the most complex to articulate, especially for the non-economist.
-Not being an economic expert should not dissuade anybody from arguing about fairness and justice.
+- ECONOMIC: Not being an economic expert should not dissuade anybody from arguing about fairness and justice.
 Food banks and hundreds of charity shops are not Scotland’s doing.
 They have been described by Westminster politicians as a sign of a caring society.
 That beggars belief – create poverty, throw scraps of food at it, and call it ‘caring’.
-George Orwell would have a long laugh at the idea.
 Next we shall be told dead left in the street because of burial costs demonstrate a caring society that likes to feed urban foxes.